 1. Collection of information on Forests with Exceptional Conservation Value and other biodiversity-related data through forest inventory processes, mapping or participation in external programs, such as NatureServe, state or provincial heritage programs, or other credible systems.
 Such participation may include providing non-proprietary scientific information, time and assistance by staff, or in-kind or direct financial support.

-A methodology to incorporate research results and field applications of biodiversity and ecosystem research into forest management decisions.
+A methodology to incorporate data collected, research results and field applications of biodiversity and ecosystem research into forest management decisions.

+Individually or collaboratively participate in or support research that clarifies the conservation outcomes resulting from management strategies.

 Objective 5.
 Management of Visual Quality and Recreational Benefits.
 To manage the visual impact of forest operations and provide recreational opportunities for the public.

 Performance Measure 5.1.
-Program Participants shall manage the impact of harvesting on visual quality.
+Certified Organizations shall manage the impact of harvesting on visual quality.

 Indicators: